 - 1/2 cup Panko or any fresh breadcrumbs

 - kosher salt and cracked black pepper don't skimp on the pepper, that what this meatball loves!

 - 3 cups beef broth

-- 1 tsp Maggi or Worcestershire Sauce or Tamari (or to taste), or even 1/2 tsp Vegemite
+- 1 tsp plus Maggi or Worcestershire Sauce or tamari or even Vegemite! (to taste)

-- 3/4- 1 cup sour cream (depending on how tangy you like it!)
+- 3/4-1 cup sour cream depending on how tangy you like your sauce

 - 2 tbsp chopped fresh parsley leaves garnish

 Heat 1 tablespoon olive oil in a large skillet over medium heat.
 Add onion, and cook, stirring regularly, until onion has become translucent and just starting to turn golden, about 2-3 minutes.